Here are some tips and money-saving advice to help you clean economically.

 - Make sure you choose products that will get the job done the first time, so you don’t have to waste time and money re-washing.

-- When doing the laundry look for ways to save energy as well as money: don’t just wash a few items of clothing – wait till you have a full load.
-Use low-temperature washes whenever you can and always use the right amount of detergent – today’s detergents are concentrated so you don’t need as much as you did in the past.
+- When doing the laundry, look for ways to save energy as well as money: don’t just wash a few items of clothing – wait till you have a full load.
+Use low-temperature washes whenever you can and always use the right amount of detergent – today’s detergents are concentrated so you may not need as much as you did in the past, just check the dosage advice on pack.

 - Did you know?
 Turning the dial on your washing machine down to 30 degrees can save enough electricity in a year to make 2500 cups of tea!